MicrosoftDocs/m365copilot-docs/docs/declarative-agent-instructions.md

 #### Error handling example

--   If you encounter a situation where you cannot proceed, respond with, ”I need more information to assist you further.
-Could you clarify?”
+-   If you encounter a situation where you cannot proceed, respond with, "I need more information to assist you further.
+Could you clarify?"
 -   Avoid providing external links.

 ### Feedback and iteration